 - A week of instructional time is any week in which at least one day of regularly scheduled instruction or examinations occurs or, after the last scheduled day of classes for a term or payment period, at least one day of study for final examinations occurs; and

 - Instructional time does not include any vacation periods, homework, or periods of orientation or counseling

 Course attendance for online classes is be reported to the Registrar’s Office at the end of the first week.
 Student attendance for residential classes is recorded in Portal for each class period.
 Attendance is recorded daily for the first full week of class and then at least weekly thereafter.
 Residential undergraduate students who exceed the allowable limit may appeal their school-sponsored absences, at the end of the semester, to the Absence Appeals Committee.
 Online students may appeal excessive absences to the Academic Office during the last week of their course.

 The residential undergraduate class-attendance policy is as follows.

 In-class interaction with professors and classmates maximizes the benefits of the educational program of Clarks Summit University.
 We expect you to attend all scheduled classes regularly and punctually.
 We want you to appreciate your learning opportunities while developing personal responsibility, self-discipline, and decision-making skills.

 The University faculty is encouraged to assist you in developing these important qualities through class attendance requirements.
 Faculty members use various approaches to encourage attendance, and they are explained in the course syllabi.
-Academic bonuses or penalties related to attendance will not exceed five percent of the final grade.
-Generally it is understood that absences should be reserved for emergencies, sickness, or school-sponsored activities.
+Academic bonuses related to attendance should not exceed five percent of the final grade.
+Generally, it is understood that absences should be reserved for emergencies, sickness, or school-sponsored activities.
 As questions arise in this area, please speak to your professor.
 The following standards have been established to allow reasonable absences as you develop personal discipline.